Wyoming Highway 116

 Wyoming Highway 116 (WYO 116) is a 60.97 mi north–south state highway located in central Weston and southern Crook counties of the U.S. state of Wyoming.
 It travels from WYO 450 south of Upton north to U.S. Route 14 (US 14) in Sundance.

 Route description

 Wyoming Highway 116 begins its southern end south of Upton on Wyoming Highway 450 approximately half-way in between Wright and Newcastle.
-Highway 116 heads north through central Weston County, and turns northeast to Upton.
+Highway 116 heads north through central Weston County, and then turns northeast to Upton.
 WYO 116 enters Upton from the southwest, and intersects U.S. Route 16 (2nd Street) at approximately 32.5 mi.
-Highway 116 turns northwest and overlaps US 16 for a short distance through Upton, before leaving US 16 for its own routing, along Ash Street, toward Sundance.
+Highway 116 then turns northwest and overlaps US 16 for a short distance through Upton, before leaving US 16 for its own routing, along Ash Street, toward Sundance.